hanahhh/crawl-airbnb-data/README.md

 `priceupperbound` refers to upper bound for price from 0 to 999.
 Spider will close if `priceupperbound` is less than `pricelowerbound`
 **Note: Airbnb only returns a maximum of ~300 listings per specific filter (price range).
 To get more listings, I recommend scraping multiple times using small increments in price and concatenating the datasets.**

 ##-----**-----
-Thanks [kailu3](https://github.com/kailu3) for inspired me to create this code
+Thanks [kailu3](https://github.com/kailu3) for inspired me to create this code.